PETER SCHULTZ – VITA NOVA PRETORIA

 As Social Worker in Private Practice, I am registered with the South-African Council for Social Service Professions (SACSSP), the South African Association for Social Workers in Private Practice (SAASWIPP) as well as the Board of Healthcare Funders (BHF).

 My passion is to work with families.
-Being married for 45 years and the father of two children and three grandchildren, emphasizes the importance of building strong foundations in our relationships.
+Being married for 47 years and the father of two children and three grandchildren emphasizes the importance of building strong foundations in our relationships.
 I believe all behaviour to be functional, irrespective of whether it is constructive or not, and when people request assistance, I understand this to be due to them no longer being able to manage their life circumstances in a meaningful way.
-For this reason, I choose to follow a solution-focused approach in working with people, where we discuss ways to deal with the issues at hand, together.
+For this reason, I choose to follow both a client-centered and solution-focused approach in working with people, where we discuss ways to deal with the issues at hand, together.

 WORKING WITH COUPLES